MariaAma/LeetCodeSQL_Problems/README.md

 ## Feedback and Contributions:
 Feedback and suggestions are welcome.

-## My LeetCode Account and Hackerrank Account:
+## My LeetCode Account:
-Leetcode.com/mariakyriaki22 and Hackerrank.com/profile/mariakyriaki22
+Leetcode.com/mariakyriaki22